-There are approximately nine sections in a traditional business plan outline.
-But, business plan sections may vary between companies.
+There are typically nine sections in a traditional business plan outline.
+But, the business plan template may vary between companies.

 1. Executive summary